RuneScape: Graphics and audio

 RuneScape features a character-customisation system.
-Player characters are human; however, players may choose the gender, hairstyle, facial hair, skin colour, and clothing options.
-Appearance is further complemented by wearing or wielding items.
-Players can express emotions through the use of specialised animations called emotes, some of which are standard and others earned through gameplay or released during holiday events.
+Player characters are human, but players may choose the gender, hairstyle, facial hair, skin colour and clothing options.
+Appearance can also be changed by wearing or wielding items.
+Players can perform specialised animations called emotes, some of which are standard and others earned through gameplay or released during holiday events.

 RuneScape has original music and ambient soundscapes.
-The music was designed to define the underlying cultures of the various locations accessible, and ambient sounds, such as the cry of seagulls flying over the ocean, occur in logical places.
+The music was designed to define the cultures of the game's locations, and ambient sounds occur in appropriate places, such as coastal areas.
 The game also incorporates voice acting in certain areas and situations.
-The game currently features over 1,000 music tracks.
-At first, almost all music was created using MIDI software; following the RuneScape 3 update, most newly-released tracks are live studio recordings, beginning with a series of orchestral tracks recorded in Bratislava, Slovakia during 2013-2014, and scored by James Hannigan.
-Meanwhile, Old School RuneScape continues to use MIDI tracks.
+The game has a large original soundtrack.
+Early music was largely created with MIDI software; after the RuneScape 3 update, many newly released tracks used live studio recordings, including orchestral sessions recorded in Bratislava, Slovakia.
+James Hannigan also contributed orchestral music and arrangements to the game, while Old School RuneScape continues to use MIDI-style tracks.
+Guinness World Records recognised RuneScape for the most original pieces of music in a video game, including expansions, based on 1,198 tracks as of 25 July 2017.